SumoLogic/sumologic-otel-collector/pkg/extension/sumologicextension/README.md

 If one would like to register another collector on the same machine then `collector_name` configuration property has to be specified in order to register the collector under that specific name which will be used to create a separate state file.

+### Running the collector as systemd service

+Systemd services are often run as users without a home directory, so if the collector is run as such service, the credentials might not be stored properly.
+One should either make sure that the home directory exists for the user or change the store location to another directory.